mozilla-services/socorro/docs/glossary/deferredjobstorage.rst

 days until deleted by :ref:`deferredcleanup-chapter`.

-Occasionally, a developer will request a report via :ref:`reporter-chapter` on a job that was saved in deferred storage. :ref:`monitor-chapter` will look for the job in deferred storage if it cannot find it in standard storage.
+Occasionally, a developer will request a report via :ref:`reporter-chapter` on a job that was saved in deferred storage.
+The monitor will look for the job in deferred storage if it cannot find it in standard storage.

 For more information on the storage technique, see :ref:`filesystem-chapter`